kilic/observable-commitments/README.md

 In this way sharing a secret value is done without a private reveal phase communication cost.

-Here a encryption and decryption mechanism is developed only for openings of Pedersen commitments which are widely used commitment scheme.
+Here an encryption and decryption mechanism is developed only for openings of Pedersen commitments which are widely used commitment scheme.

 ### Overview